Have you noticed how some brands are so popular in their niche that the name of the product becomes the name of the brand in time?

 How VideoForm Can Help Boost Brand Awareness

 VideoForm is a tool that can help you with everything you need to build brand awareness.
-With the interactive video marketing techniques that VideoForm enables you to use, you can stand out from the crowd and get noticed.
+With the groundbreaking personalization techniques that VideoForm enables you to use, you can stand out from the crowd and get noticed.